• All Posts, Scholar Features, SLI News

 Twelve SLI scholars have graduated from high school this spring and announced their fall college plans, bringing the total number of SLI alumni to 113.

-• All Posts, Scholar Features, SLI News, Winchester
+• All Posts, Scholar Features, SLI News

 What are you planning to study at Harvard University?